ZMedia Purwodadi

 • Social media comparison

-• Difficulty disengaging from screens
+• Difficulty detaching from screens

 Source: American Psychological Association – https://www.apa.org